How To Generate Leads With Effective Sales Prospecting Letters

 It’s much easier to get the prospect to commit to a small response first, then follow up with more sales material until you get the sale.

-This helps increase the overall conversion rate of your marketing efforts in general, because prospects are more likely to convert when they’re exposed to your offer numerous times, rather than just once.
+This helps increase the overall conversion rate of your marketing efforts as prospects are more likely to convert when they’re exposed to your offer numerous times, rather than just once.

 Once you have that initial commitment, your company is no longer a stranger to the prospect.
 You’ve done some ‘pre-selling’ – they know what you’re about, who you are, and what you offer.
 Pre-sold prospects are more likely to become paying clients than cold prospects.